SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/internet-explorer-settings.md

 * **Add following Microsoft addresses to trusted sites list:
   [*.microsoft.com](), [*.live.com](),  [*.microsoftonline.com]()**

-In most cases you will be able to identfy this problem if you see this type of error:
+In most cases you will be able to identify this problem if you see this type of error:

 // TODO: slika ovdje?

 ### Enable scripting

-In order for SysKit Point application to be able to authenticate you in Azure AD, it is neccessary to enable scripting in Internet Explorer settings, so the SSO login popup would be shown.
-To enable it, follow the steps:
+In order for the SysKit Point application to be able to authenticate you in Azure AD, it is necessary to enable scripting in Internet Explorer settings, so the SSO login popup would be shown.To enable it, follow the steps:
 * **Select "Tools" -> "Internet Options" -> "Security" tab**
 * **Click the "Custom Level..." button**
 * **Scroll down and change the Active Scripting setting -> select "Enable" option**